cronologic-de/ug_ndigo6g/source/hardware/functionality/trigger.rst

 The parameters are set in Structures :cpp:struct:`ndigo6g12_trigger` and :cpp:struct:`ndigo6g12_trigger_block`.

-..
-In :cpp:struct:`ndigo6g12_trigger`, the user specifies the trigger condition,
-.. configuring the threshold and if a rising or falling edge should trigger
-.. the channel, and the type of trigger.
-..
-Two types of trigger are provided: edge trigger or level trigger.

-..
-For edge trigger, data is recorded for
-..
-    :cpp:member:`ndigo6g12_trigger_block::precursor` and
-..
-   :cpp:member:`ndigo6g12_trigger_block::length`
-.. amount of time before and after the
-.. trigger condition is met (see :numref:`Figure %s<fig edge trigger>`).

-..
-For level trigger, the trigger condition is true all the while the signal
-.. level is above (or below, if :cpp:member:`ndigo6g12_trigger::rising` is
-.. false) the configured threshold.
-That means, data is recorded

 Each trigger block consists of two independent units that check the incoming raw data stream for trigger conditions.
 The trigger conditions are configured using the :cpp:struct:`ndigo6g12_trigger` structure.